microsoft/landcover/README.md

 - "Frontend"
   - `index.html`, `endpoints.js`
   - Whenever an user clicks somewhere on the map, the app will query each server defined in `endpoints.js` and show the results overlayed on the map.
+  - Upon new installation, copy `endpoints.js` to `endpoints.mine.js`.
+This copy allows customizing the back-end server to use, and will be ignored by Git.
+  - When changing the host-name and port number, the URL must end with `/` (eg. `http://msrcalebubuntu.eastus.cloudapp.azure.com:4444/`).
 - "Backend"
   - Consists of `backend_server.py`, `ServerModels*.py`, `DataLoader.py`
   - `backend_server.py` starts a bottle server to serve the API